fritzschoff/prePO/README.md

 If you created your config file, you can spin up a node with the command: `npx hardhat node`.

+## Hosted

+This app is hosted on heroku: https://boiling-shelf-72320.herokuapp.com/

 ### Fixed ETH - DAI Pool

 This application uses fixed address for the ETH - DAI pool.
 For a real application this shouldn't be a hardcoded address.